 They’re touch-screen friendly and have a minimalist microfiber palm with no padding, silicone for added grip, and a Velcro fastening at the cuff which keeps them secure and keeps out drafts.

-One negative however is the longevity of these gloves; in my experience, they’ll last a couple of winter seasons, but the neoprene fabric does wear out and split after heavy use.
+One negative, however, is the longevity of these gloves.
+In our experience, they’ll last a couple of winter seasons, but the neoprene fabric does wear out and split after heavy use.
 They aren’t expensive to replace, but if you’re looking to buy less and choose a longer-lasting and less resource-intensive kit, you may want to opt for one of the other options here.

 There is nothing worse than having cold hands on a bike ride and once the temperature gets down towards freezing a good set of gloves is vital.
 If you find yourself riding in sub-zero conditions then you need all the insulation you can get.
 Giro's Proof gloves are designed to withstand temperatures down to 25 degrees Fahrenheit which is pretty impressive considering how much dexterity and bar feel they have, allowing you to still change gears and brake confidently.